Uxbridge F.C.: Recent history

 1999 saw another appearance in the final of the London Challenge Cup, this time the club losing to Dulwich Hamlet after extra time at Charlton Athletic's ground, and a year later the club made their fourth consecutive appearance in the London Challenge Cup Final, and this time the "Reds" gained their revenge over Dulwich Hamlet, with a 5–4 win on penalties following a 2–2 draw at Dagenham & Redbridge.
-2001 saw the club lose their stranglehold on the London Challenge Cup but they were victorious in the Middlesex Senior Cup for the first time in 50 years as they defeated Isthmian Premier neighbours Harrow Borough.
-The 2003–04 season saw another cup final reached, resulting in a defeat to holders Hendon in the Middlesex Senior Cup.
+2001 saw the club lose their stranglehold on the London Challenge Cup but they were victorious in the Middlesex Senior Cup for the first time in 50 years as they defeated Isthmian Premier neighbours Harrow Borough 3–0 at Honeycroft.

-The 2004–05 season, saw the club moved from the Isthmian league to the Southern league, in the Eastern Division.
+Uxbridge remained in the Isthmian League Division One until the 2002–03 season when the division was split and the club was allocated to Division One North.
+In the 2003–04 season the club reached the final of the Middlesex Senior Cup again.
+They met holders Hendon on 8 May 2004 at Yeading F.C.'s ground but were defeated 3–1 after extra time.
+In the 2004–05 season the club moved from the Isthmian league to the Southern league, in the Eastern Division.
 Their debut in the new league saw them finish in fourth place and a play-off competition for the final promotion place, which Uxbridge lost in the final on penalties at Maldon Town.
 Before the 2005–06 season the club installed a new floodlighting system (up to Football Conference standard).
 However a lower than expected 14th position in the league that season resulted in the departure of George Talbot.